telatin/seqfu2/docs/tools/cat.md

 It is possible to mix FASTA and FASTQ files, and by default the program will produce a mixed output.
 Using `--fasta` or `--fastq` will force a specific output formats.
 For FASTA sequences a default quality values will be used.
 Using `--list` the simple list of records matching the criteria will be printed.

+## Anvi'o shortcut

+If you use `--anvio` you will automatically suppress names and comments, and add a prefix `c_` to the sequence names and leading zeros to the counter, and write the report to `rename_report.txt`.
+If you specify a different `--report` file, this will of course override the default report file.

 ## Splashscreen